-This intermediate course in foil fencing emphasizes safety, skill acquisition and development, and an appreciation for the traditions of fencing.
-Students will develop skills through a combination of drills, lecture, lessons and practice.
+Students continue learning skills and an appreciation for the traditions of fencing.
+Students develop skills through a combination of drills, lecture, lessons and practice.
 The intermediate class emphasizes more advanced techniques and refinements of ability.
 Prerequisite: PE 185FA Foil Fencing-Beginning.
-FALL, WINTER, SPRING
+FALL 2009, 2010; WINTER 2010, 2011; SPRING 2010, 2011